 Cuban Salsa: Siete Alborotado

 Alborotado means “Exited” in English.
-It is from the “Salsa Lovers” DVD 07, Miami, USA, around year 2000 and uploaded to YouTube much later.
+It is from the “Salsa Lovers” DVD 07, Miami, USA, around year 2005 and uploaded to YouTube much later.
 Maykel Almuina, the Lead in the video, is the creator of all the moves on “DVD 07”.

-Maykel is a good dancer but I don’t like the Miami style of the Salsa Lovers: Back rocking all over the place, ridicules long steps at times, hectic power style, more show and performance than relaxed and romantic social dancing.
+Maykel is an excellent dancer but I don’t like the Miami style of the “Salsa Lovers”: Back rocking all over the place, ridicules long steps at times, hectic power style, more show and performance than relaxed and romantic social dancing.